Circadian rhythm sleep disorder: Normal rhythm

 A circadian rhythm is an entrainable, endogenous, biological activity that has a period of roughly twenty-four hours.
 This internal time-keeping mechanism is centralized in the suprachiasmatic nucleus (SCN) of humans, and allows for the internal physiological mechanisms underlying sleep and alertness to become synchronized to external environmental cues, like the light-dark cycle.
 The SCN also sends signals to peripheral clocks in other organs, like the liver, to control processes such as glucose metabolism.
 Although these rhythms will persist in constant light or dark conditions, different zeitgebers (time givers such as the light-dark cycle) give context to the clock and allow it to entrain and regulate expression of physiological processes to adjust to the changing environment.
 Genes that help control light-induced entrainment include positive regulators BMAL1 and CLOCK and negative regulators PER1 and CRY.
 A full circadian cycle can be described as a twenty-four hour circadian day, where circadian time zero (CT 0) marks the beginning of a subjective day for an organism and CT 12 marks the start of subjective night.

 Humans with regular circadian function have been shown to maintain regular sleep schedules, regulate daily rhythms in hormone secretion, and sustain oscillations in core body temperature.
 Even in the absence of zeitgebers, humans will continue to maintain a roughly 24-hour rhythm in these biological activities.
 Regarding sleep, normal circadian function allows people to maintain balance rest and wakefulness that allows people to work and maintain alertness during the day's activities, and rest at night.

-Some misconceptions regarding circadian rhythms and sleep commonly mislabel irregular sleep as a circadian rhythm sleep disorder (CRSD).
+Some misconceptions regarding circadian rhythms and sleep commonly mislabel irregular sleep as a CRSD.
 In order to be diagnosed with CRSD, there must be either a misalignment between the timing of the circadian oscillator and the surrounding environment, or failure in the clock entrainment pathway.
 Among people with typical circadian clock function, there is variation in chronotypes, or preferred wake and sleep times, of individuals.
 Although chronotype varies from individual to individual, as determined by rhythmic expression of clock genes, people with typical circadian clock function will be able to entrain to environmental cues.
 For example, if a person wishes to shift the onset of a biological activity, like waking time, light exposure during the late subjective night or early subjective morning can help advance one's circadian cycle earlier in the day, leading to an earlier wake time.